Aboriginal Canadians face racism, stereotyping in urban health care: report

 The situation is all the more concerning because aboriginal people often have poorer health and shorter life expectancies than other Canadians, he said.

 The report -- which points out that aboriginal patients often felt most safe when they had some sort of interaction with aboriginal staff -- suggests having aboriginal patient navigators and cultural interpreters in place to support patients and healthcare providers, measures which have been a success in some Canadian facilities.

 It also suggests an increased emphasis on aboriginal history and cultural sensitivity during post-secondary and on-the-job training of those in the health sector.

 "This is a fairly complicated issue, but there are solutions.
 But they need to happen at the front line and they need to be supported continuously.
 It's not so much an issue of money as it is an issue of leadership," Abbott said.

-"Many Canadians come up through the mainstream western European model of health care and then when an aboriginal person comes in ... they're just not exposed to their way of life, their thinking, they're approach to health care."
+"Many Canadians come up through the mainstream western European model of health care and then when an aboriginal person comes in ... they're just not exposed to their way of life, their thinking, their approach to health care."

 The report does point out that cultural competency and cultural safety are becoming a priority for many governments and health care providers, and said many people interviewed while research was being conducted expressed a sense of "hope and anticipation."

 The report will be presented to health officials at provincial and federal levels, and will be shared with health-care providers as well.